GuenadeSilva/Payment-Request/README.md

 In addition to presenting the model, please provide the code (pseudo-code also suffices) for answering these questions.
 Feel free to provide the code, the actual answers, a brief description for the analyst, and any charts or images to help with the explanation.

+#### Visualizations

+The Visualizations can be Found here https://lookerstudio.google.com/reporting/f3753918-db28-4f98-aeca-717be28ecbd5/page/a7GVD